 Use a balanced fertilizer once a month throughout the growing season to encourage strong, healthy growth.
 To avoid fertilizer burn, stop fertilizing in the fall and winter months when the plant enters dormancy.

 The tree philodendron can be propagated through stem cuttings.
 Because these plants grow so large, trimming the stems might be necessary at some point to contain the size of the plant.
 Instead of throwing these cuttings into the trash, you can propagate them to create new plants.

 To take a cutting, make a clean cut below a node on the stem.
 Each cutting should have 2-3 leaves and a couple of nodes on the stem.
 Place the fresh cutting in water and put it in a location that receives bright, indirect light.
 Change the water every week to keep it fresh.
 After a couple of weeks you should begin to see small roots forming.
 When the roots are between one to two inches long, move the cutting water into potting medium.

 Common Pests and Diseases

 These tropical plants are susceptible to a few common pests such as spider mites, fungus gnats, aphids, and mealybugs.
 Regularly inspecting the leaves for signs of pests is the best way to catch infestations early and eradicate them quickly.

 Tree philodendrons are also susceptible to root rot, which occurs as a result of improper watering or compacted soil.
 Mushy stems and brown, dying leaves are both signs of root rot which can kill a plant quickly.
-If you catch root rot early enough, you may be able to save the plant by cutting off the rotted parts and propagating the remaining stem to grow new roots.
+If you catch root rot early enough, you might be able to save the plant by cutting off the rotted parts and propagating the remaining stem to grow a new root system.